 - 1. Following are the current procedures and frequency of checking harbor and berth depths at the Port of Los Angeles (POLA) and the Port of Long Beach (POLB): - a.
 Procedures: POLA/POLB checks harbor and berth depths with lead line sounding and electronic sounding equipment. - i.
 For lead line sounding, one lowers a weighted chain marked in one-foot increments into the water until it hits bottom.
 The number of marks counted on the chain at the water line indicates the depth, which is then tide-corrected to Mean Lower Low Water (MLLW). - ii.
-For electronic sounding equipment, one records digitally and graphically the time it takes a sound wave to travel from an instrument near the surface to the bottom and back.
+For electronic-sounding equipment, one records digitally and graphically the time it takes a sound wave to travel from an instrument near the surface to the bottom and back.
 This information is then tide-corrected to MLLW. - iii.
-Both ports currently have an automated sounding process using the latest positioning technology and a Geographic Information System (GIS).
-Once the harbor and berth depth soundings are complete, both ports forward data (sounding charts) to the respective Port Pilots and Terminal Operators.
-Both Ports make their respective depth-sounding data available to NOAA.
-Dangers to Navigation found during the survey are reported to USCG and then broadcasted via the Local Notice to Mariners.
+Both ports have an automated sounding process using the latest positioning technology and a Geographic Information System (GIS).
+Once the harbor and berth depth soundings are complete, both ports forward data (sounding charts) to their respective Pilot Service and terminal operators.
+Both Ports make their separate depth-sounding data available to NOAA.
+Dangers to Navigation found during the survey are reported to the USCG and then broadcasted via the Local Notice to Mariners.

 iv.
 When survey depths conflict with charted depths due to changes in the seafloor, the data may be provided to the Office of Coast Survey for application to NOAA Charts.
-Once received by Coast Survey, the data are reviewed to ensure they meet charting standards and are appropriate for chart updates.
-Ideally, hydrographic survey data would meet the standards outlined in the National Ocean Survey (NOS) Hydrographic Surveys Specifications and Deliverables.
+Once received by Coast Survey, the data is reviewed to ensure it meets charting standards and are appropriate for chart updates.
+Hydrographic survey data should meet the criteria outlined in the National Ocean Survey (NOS) Hydrographic Surveys Specifications and Deliverables.

-Information pertaining to NOS Specs and Deliverables is located at:
+Information about NOS Specs and Deliverables is located at: